 If a patient tries to split up a 50 mg tablet into tiny chunks it is likely the dose will be completely off.
 That would lead to inconsistent dosing.

-Although low dose naltrexone (LDN) is being prescribed by many physicians, long-term safety studies for chronic pain patients have not been carried out.
-The drug seems relatively safe.
+Although low dose naltrexone (LDN) is being prescribed by some physicians, long-term safety studies for chronic pain patients have not been carried out.
+The drug seems relatively safe, though.
 Vivid dreams are one of the most common reactions.
 Some people may find this an acceptable trade off rather than a disturbing complication.

 Low Dose Naltrexone (LDN) Upsides: